Teeldinho/memory-game/README.md

 # <div align="center">CONCENTRATION (MEMORY) GAME

-Concentration, also known as Memory, Matching Pairs, Match Match, Match Up, Pelmanism, Pexeso or simply, Pairs, is a card game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
-The objective of the game is to turn over pairs of matching cards.</div>
+Concentration, also known as Memory, Matching Pairs, Pelmanism, Pexesois a card game in which players turn over cards in an effort to find matching pairs.
+The objective of the game is to remember the location of cards and make successful matches in order to win.</div>

 <br />